 Out of the box, the SensorNode is not configured to take any readings, and must first be configured by setting up schedules.
 Currently, there can be up to 5 different schedules, each with 4 items, which represent a single data source (analog input reading, GPS position, battery voltage, etc).
 Each schedule is completely independent, but if 2 (or more) happen to occur at the same time, they will be run one after the other (without grouping data into transmissions).

 This is how often the schedule is run.
 When choosing this value, care must be taken not to exceed any uplink budget imposed by your LoRaWAN region or network.
+Adding a period enables the schedule.
+In the config app, the next schedule will only be shown when the current one is enabled.

 This sets the maximum delay between a measurement being taken, and the start of its transmission.
 Since measurements are not sent with a timestamp (to help fit them into the tiny LoRaWAN packets), any delay between taking a measurement and sending it (due to duty cycle constraints for instance) cannot be detected on the server.
 Note that additional sources of latency NOT affected by this expiry are any random backoff configured, and latency induced by frame repetitions.
 The SensorNode attempts to reduce latency to a minimum by waiting backoffs before taking measurements wherever possible, and by sending any required repetitions at the maximum speed allowed by the radio regulations.
 The default value is zero (no limit).